World Reflexology Week: A Time to Share

 Here are some ideas to get you started….

-(2) Post two – tell them why you became a reflexologist – share your story.
-Your followers will love to hear this and learn more about the person they visit, or may visit for a treatment.
-You can view my story here.
+Share with your followers why you became a reflexologist.
+Your audience will love to read this and learn more about the person they visit, or may visit for a treatment.
+Sharing your story will help people to connect with your business more, as it makes it more personal.
+You can read my story on Instagram.

-(4) Post four – show off your treatment room.
-Show them where the reflexology magic happens and where they will relax.
-Sharing your space is so important as some potential clients may be nervous and this can put them at ease about what to expect.
+Show off your treatment room and where your clients will relax.
+Sharing your space is important as some potential clients may be nervous and this can put them at ease about what to expect.
 Don’t forget to share details about how they book in with you (remember your goals).
+You could use photography or video here.

-(5) Post five – you could share a client testimonial to end the week, run a competition to win a treatment (don’t forget to check Meta’s guidelines if you do this), or say thank you to your followers – something to end the week on a high.
+You could run a competition to win a treatment (don’t forget to check Meta’s guidelines if you do this), or you could post content to say thank you to your followers – something to end the week on a high.

-When planning your World Reflexology Week content remember to make sure it will connect with your local audience, that it matches your goals, and of course showcases how incredible it is.
+When planning your World Reflexology Week social media content, remember to make sure that it will connect with your local target audience, and it matches your goals.

-Good luck and have fun showcasing reflexology and your business.
+Good luck, enjoy celebrating World Reflexology Week and have fun showcasing your business.

 Kelly x